cloudprivacylabs/json2rdf/README.md

 "http://schema.org/PostalAddress"

-   This creates a blank node for the JSON property:
+   * The following creates a blank node for the JSON property:

 ``` javascript
 "rdfIRI": "blank"